-A pond with an established culture with a natural balance between plant and animal life will need less attention than one where there isn’t, but even nature
+A pond with an established culture and a natural balance between plant and animal life will require less attention than one where there isn’t, but even nature

-Even nature ponds need maintenance to ensure they remain healthy.
-Small ponds need cleaning about every five years, large ponds about every 10 years.
+Small wildlife friendly ponds need cleaning about every five years, large ponds about every 10 years.

 Pond cleaning tips